fossasia/support.eventyay.com/How-do-I-submit-a-talk.md

 ## Overview menu

-First, choose the event you want to submit a talk for, then select "Call for speakers"
+First, choose the event you want to submit a talk for, then select "Call for speakers", then choose "Submit proposal"

 ![Overview page](/event-setup/images/How-to-submit-your-talk-main-page.png)